 Lunch, back up the road at Fauna, is an eye-opener.
 The elegant, modernist building of wood and glass is carved into a hillside beneath a circular reflecting pool and bar/tasting room with stunning views of vineyards and distant mountains.
 Fauna’s amicable young chef, David Castro Hussong, is a returned local son having honed his culinary skills at New York’s Eleven Madison Park and Blue Hill at Stone Barns.
 His menu is both inventive, modern, and traditional at the same time, and he eagerly guides first-time visitors to the minced red clams and avocado served in their shells; tostadas with nopales (cactus) or yellowtail aguachile; grilled cabbage and housemade tortillas; a braised pork cheek borrego with Japanese cucumbers and tomatillos; and crispy, shredded lamb cooked overnight in Castro’s wood oven and served with a basket of fresh tortillas.
 Fauna has a full bar and wine list but a good choice for lunch is the Saison de la Casa, a hoppy, low-alcohol ale produced locally by one of Chef Castro’s friends.
 Lunch for three comes to US$100.

-Fauna is just one element of Vinicola Bruma, a hospitality group with grand plans for the vineyard property including a 40-room hotel.
-For the time being, Casa Ocho is their small, stylish, six-room bed & breakfast just down the road from Fauna.
+Fauna is just one element of Vinicola Bruma, a hospitality group with grand plans for the vineyard property including an espumoso (sparkling) wine facility and tasting room, artisanal craft shop, and 40-room hotel on the mountain ridge above Fauna.
+Guests can stay at Bruma’s two-bedroom villas next to Fauna or at Casa Ocho, their small, stylish, eight-room bed & breakfast in the middle of the vineyards.
 Designed two years ago by architect Alejandro D’Acosta López, Casa Ocho blends beautifully into the landscape with its clever use of reclaimed wood, tree branches, poured concrete, boulders (for the bedroom walls) and large glass sliding doors that lead to sitting areas under massive live oak trees as well as an infinity pool and spa.
 A centrally located kitchen turns out a delicious Mexican breakfast served al fresco under the spreading canopy of a centuries-old live oak or in a small dining area.
 Late lunch at Fauna followed by check-in and a quiet nap at Casa Ocho is a perfect start for first-time visitors to The Valle.

 Another option, midway down the valley is the Villa del Valle and on a hot, dry afternoon, nothing could be better than arriving in a swirl of dust and within minutes diving into the Villa’s refreshing pool.
 The Villa is a six-room, boutique bed and breakfast created a dozen years ago by British ex-pats, Eileen and Phil Gregory.
 The elegantly-decorated Tuscan-style villa is set on 70 hilltop acres of desert scrub in the middle of the valley, surrounded by lavender and flower gardens, olive trees, chickens, and their own vineyards and winery.
 The villa also boasts chef Diego Hernandez-Baquedano’s highly rated Corazón de Tierra, (also sadly closed on Mondays and Tuesdays) and a fine reason to return some day.
 A short nap in a shaded chaise lounge by the pool is followed by a late afternoon offering of Phil Gregory’s ice-cold Sauvignon Blanc and assorted canapés.